For online security purposes, never set up a WordPress site using the user name “admin”.

-In this step-by-step tutorial, you will learn how to change the WordPress admin user name to a more secure username.
+In this tutorial for non-technical users, we’ll show you how to change the admin user name in WordPress from ‘admin’ to a more secure username.

-Click on the Users > All Users screen in your main menu …
+Click on the Users > All Users page in your main menu …

-Click either on the username, or the Edit link when hovering over the user name with your mouse …
+Click on the username, or the Edit link when hovering over the user name with your mouse …

-So, how can you edit the username?
+So, how do you edit a WordPress admin username?

 Change Admin Username By Creating A New Admin User

-Click Add New to add a new user …
+First, create a new user …

 Log out of your WordPress admin area …

-Log in with the new admin details for the user you have just created …
+Log in with your new admin details …

-You should see your new user name details in the “Howdy, User” panel …
+You should see your new user name details in the “Howdy, User” screen …

 Click on Users > All Users in your main menu …